NigelDoering/DSC-Capstone-Project/README.md

    * min_dfs (list of floats/ints): hyperparameter for CountVectorizer (1 for each dimension) - When building the vocabulary ignore terms that have a document frequency strictly lower than the given threshold.
 This value is also called cut-off in the literature.
 If float, the parameter represents a proportion of documents, integer absolute counts.
    * n_splits (int): number of folds to use for K-fold cross validation
    * outdir: path to directory to output a notebook of the results
-* Make sure paths to directories already exists
+* Make sure paths to directories already exist
 * run 'python run.py train' in root directory of repo
 * Look in the outdir you specified for an html file of the results
 #### Analysis